arafattechstyle/unitedco-spw/README.md

 From the task list, feel free to pick what you want to work on.
 Let's catch up next week for review.
 Meanwhile I will keep a look at this repo for any new code check-ins and review the same.

+30/MAY

+- Vamshi: Try to work on header section.
+- Sai   : Try to implement applying a single background image for the entire website.